PROJECT PROFILE OF SOFT MUD BRICK PLANT

 Note: This Project Profile relates to our project installed at Madurai (Tamil Nadu).
 For evaluating project viability at any other location, this profile should be used as a general guideline only and it may be modified by incorporating the actual input costs and prevalent manufacturing practice at that location.

+a.
 Clay winning (or excavation) is done manually using spades, shovels and baskets.
 Care is taken to expose the entire vertical clay profile reaching up to the maximum depth to which clay occurs.
 Clay is dug vertically from top to bottom of the exposed face so that material in all intermediate strata gets mixed in the process.
 The excavated clay is transported in trucks or tractor trolleys to the plant.
 Plastic clay and lean clay are stocked one above the other in thin layers in such a way that thickness of each layer is proportionate to its desired proportion in the raw-mix.
-The raw-mix is then kept soaked in water for at least a week in advance.
-This improves homogeneity of the mix by allowing sufficient time for the water to penetrate evenly into the material.
+This ‘stockpile’ is then kept soaked in water for at least a week in advance.
+This improves homogeneity of the material by allowing sufficient time for the water to penetrate evenly into the raw-mix.

-Shaping: The soaked raw-mix is then dug vertically from top to bottom by using a JCB/Backhoe Loader and is fed to Box Feeder.
+The soaked raw-mix is then dug vertically from top to bottom by using a JCB/Backhoe Loader and is fed to Box Feeder.
 The raw-mix then falls on to the belt conveyor fitted below the Box Feeder and is carried to Roller Crusher-Cum-Stone Separator.
 Its output is carried to hopper of ‘Ishtika’ Mixerpress (IMP) by another belt conveyor.
-The machine consists of a mixer, a mould chain, a press block, a mould washing station and a mould sanding conveyor.
+The machine consists of a mixer, a press block, a mould chain, a mould washing station and a mould sander.
 Final adjustment of water content in the raw-mix can be done by adding 5 to 7 % water in the mixer.
-The Ishtika Mixerpress requires about 80.50 KW (108 HP) connected load.
+The Ishtika Mixerpress requires about 88.95 KW (120 HP) connected load.
 8 bricks are shaped every stroke on a metal pallet.
 The mixerpress operates at a speed of up to 15 strokes per minute.
-Thus, capacity of the Ishtika Mixerpress is 7,200 bricks (of size 230 x 110 x 70 mm) per hour.
+Thus, capacity of the Ishtika Mixerpress is 7,200 bricks (of 230 x 110 x 70 mm fired size) per hour.

-Firing: Dry bricks are manually set in a pre-determined pattern with trace holes, fuel shafts, flues, etc. kept in accordance with set practice.
-BTK is a continuous kiln working on natural draught created by a chimney.
-Crushed ‘B’ or ‘C’ grade steam coal or imported coal is used as main fuel for firing bricks.
-Saw dust may be used as additional fuel.
+Dry bricks are manually set in a pre-determined pattern with trace holes, fuel shafts, flues, etc. kept in accordance with set practice.
+FCBTK is a continuous kiln working on natural draught created by a chimney.
+Crushed 'B' or 'C' grade steam coal or imported coal is used as main fuel for firing bricks.
+Wood/saw dust may be used as additional fuel.
 Fuel is fed through feed holes provided in the kiln-top.
-Firing temperature ranges between 10000 C and 10500 C. Fully fired and cooled bricks are manually unloaded and carried to the Open Brick Yard or are directly loaded into trucks and dispatched.
+Firing temperature ranges between 8500 C and 9500 C. Fully fired and cooled bricks are manually unloaded and carried to the Open Brick Yard or are directly loaded into trucks and dispatched.

 2.0 Basis for material balance and machinery sizing: